 History

 West Park Cultural Center (WPCC) was established in 2001 to address the lack of affordable, high-quality programs for the community’s children, youth, and families.
 The absence of programs and structured activities during the summer put children at risk.
 To provide them with a safe and engaging environment, we launched Camp Ginkgo, a summer arts and nature program, in July 2002.
 In 2006, Camp Ginkgo began a long partnership with the Fairmount Park Horticulture Center, serving as the camp’s program venue.
+The Maguire Museum became the camp host location in 2025.

 In September 2006, after losing its home base, WPCC was invited to locate its afterschool programming at the newly opened High School of the Future.
 This move enabled West Park Cultural Center to become the school’s resident community partner, providing the community with the only consistent access to the school.
 All afterschool programs that WPCC offered at the School of the Future were open to children and youth throughout the community aged 6-18.
+This arrangement lasted until schools were closed due to the COVID pandemic.

 In 2008, WPCC launched the West Park Arts Fest, a family-friendly event that has since become a signature event of West Fairmount Park.
 Under the theme ‘Friends Across Cultures,’ this annual event brings together arts, cultural, and community partners to celebrate Philadelphia’s arts, cultural diversity, and talent.
 It also serves as a platform to promote greater awareness of our city park and the area’s history and heritage, fostering a sense of community and cultural exchange.